lcyvin/warped-world-rpg/README.md

 ### Requirements

 In order to render a local version of the book, you will need to install the mdbook rust package from cargo or your package manager.
+Currently, the github actions build/deploy workflow utilizes the 0.4.45 version.
+Be sure to ensure there are not breaking changes between the version you are using and the one the runner uses if your local version does not match the workflow's.

 #### Arch Linux: